aaronthefullstackengineer/base-blog-site/README.md

-# data-report-site
+# Base vanilla static site code
-Vanilla static site on data reports
+This is base code for vanilla static sites.